 The information you gather during your research will form a critical part your marketing strategy and your overall business plan.
 Market research involves learning about and understanding your potential customers, the competition, and the industry.

 What Is Marketing Research?

 Market research is simply an orderly, objective way of learning about people -- the people who buy from you or might buy from you.
-You definitely want to know who's going to be buying from you and your investors an funding agencies will all want to know who your market is.
+You definitely want to know who is going to be buying from you and your investors.
+Funding agencies will all want to know who your market is.

 - Who are my customers and potential customers?